- Home

 Planning and preparation

-Although each person’s situation is different, here is a general overview of what may happen before surgery.
-Procedures vary between hospitals and according to whether you have surgery as an inpatient or outpatient.
+Although each person’s situation is different, this is a general overview of what may happen before surgery.
+Procedures vary between hospitals.

 Learn more about: